Linh91/web-browser/README.md

 How we did it
 --------

-How did we end up choosing so complicated, when so many other browsers already exist?
+How did we end up choosing something so complicated, when so many other browsers already exist?

 First and foremost, we wanted a challenge.
 We wanted to learn as much as we could by really stretching our technical abilities, and at the same time we thought it was a great excuse to get better acquainted with how the web really works.
 We had all built websites and apps before, but we had only a hazy idea of how browsers actually present these to the user.